lupyuen3/blockly-zig-nuttx/README.md

 (In case of problems, check the JavaScript Console.
 Ignore the `storage.js` error)

-Let's modify our Code Generator to generate Zig code.
+Now we modify our Code Generator to generate Zig code.

 # Set Variable